MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-storage-use.md

 ## 4: Use blob storage from app code

-The following two sections demonstrate two ways to access the blob container created through [Example: Provision Azure Storage](azure-sdk-example-storage.md).
+The following two sections demonstrate two ways to access the blob container created through [Example: Create Azure Storage](azure-sdk-example-storage.md).

 The [first method (with authentication)](#4a-use-blob-storage-with-authentication) authenticates the app with `DefaultAzureCredential` as described in [Authenticate Azure hosted applications with DefaultAzureCredential](../authentication-local-development-service-principal.md).
 With this method, you must first assign the appropriate permissions to the app identity, which is the recommended practice.